-- Is marked not valid; the SYSPLAN or SYSPACKAGE column VALID contains 'N'.
-(See Part 4 of DB2 Application Programming and SQL Guide for more information about how a plan or package becomes invalid), or - Was last bound on DB2 Version 8 and is now running on DB2 Version 7.
+- Is not valid; the SYSPLAN or SYSPACKAGE column VALID contains 'N'.
+(See Part 4 of DB2 Application Programming and SQL Guide for information about how a plan or package becomes invalid.) - Was last bound in DB2 Version 8 but is now running on a previous version of DB2.

-For this case, DB2 performs an autobind on Version 7 for the plan or package before running it there.
+This autobind is performed on the previous version of DB2 because that is where the user is attempting to run the plan or package.
 This autobind is performed only for the first attempt to run the plan or package on DB2 Version 7.